-investigations of market manipulation and reliability violations,5 with a commensurate reduction in focus on inter-affiliate relations.
-Further, industry changes may have lessened somewhat the importance of these rules.
+investigations of market manipulation and reliability violations, 706 with a commensurate reduction in focus on inter-affiliate relations.707 Further, industry changes may have lessened somewhat the importance of these rules.
 For example, transmission providers who have ceded operational control of their transmission facilities to Regional Transmission Organizations or Independent System Operators have less exposure to Standards of Conduct violations.
-Similarly, franchised public utilities operating in retail access states have had success obtaining waivers from the Affiliates Restrictions on the grounds that they do not have captive customers.6
+Similarly, franchised public utilities operating in retail access states have had success obtaining waivers from the Affiliates Restrictions on the grounds that they do not have captive customers.708

-Notwithstanding these developments, FERC's affiliate rules still can result in Enforcement investigations7 and audits.8 For example, even if a transmission provider turns over operational control of its system to a Commission-approved RTO or ISO, the transmission provider remains subject to the Standards of Conduct to the extent that it continues to have access to non-public transmission function information.9 As discussed below, such access can create compliance issues, even in an RTO/ISO context.
+Notwithstanding any shift in FERC's priorities, the Commission's affiliate rules still impose substantial compliance obligations and can result in Enforcement investigations709 and audits.710 For example, even if a transmission provider turns over operational control of its system to a Commission-approved RTO or ISO, the transmission provider remains subject to the Standards of Conduct to the extent that it continues to have access to non-public transmission function information.711 As discussed below, such access can create compliance issues, even in an RTO/ISO context.
 Similarly, the Affiliate Restrictions remain applicable to all franchised public utilities in non-retail access states, and even a franchised utility in a retail access state must first secure a waiver in order to escape application of the Affiliate Restrictions.
-Finally, while there have been no recent public Enforcement investigations involving the Affiliate Cross-Subsidization Rules, cross-subsidization remains a focus of Enforcement's Division of Audits.10
+Finally, while there have been no recent public Enforcement investigations involving the Affiliate Cross-